ryanroundhouse/mood-api/readme.md

 # Moodful API

-A RESTful API for a mood tracking application built with Node.js, Express, and MongoDB.
+A RESTful API for a mood tracking application built with Node.js, Express, and SQLite.

 ## Features